 I am an Assistant Professor in Statistical Sciences and Sociology at the University of Toronto.
 I received my PhD in Demography from the University of California, Berkeley.
 My research interests include statistical demography, mortality and health inequalities, and computational social science.

 I have worked on research projects with the World Health Organization, UNICEF, UNHCR, and the Human Mortality Database.
 I was a 2016 Fellow at Data Science for Social Good, and have worked at the ANU’s Centre for Aboriginal Economic Policy Research.

 I am passionate about increasing the representation of women in STEM and other quantitative fields.
-I co-organize RLadies Toronto and maintain a list of women scholars in demography.
+I maintain a list of women scholars in demography.
 I also co-organize the Formal Demography Working Group.

 I am married to Rohan Alexander who is also faculty at UofT (and not a Jamaican-American cricketer as Google suggests).
 Outside of work I

 am interested in photography, cycling, and music have two children, and enjoy building Lego, reading stories, and dancing to The Wiggles.